Alexander Biggs Has Made The Perfect Indie Movie Soundtrack

 Karen O’s music practically lives in the cinema, but ‘Ooo’ has always stood out to me with its candid imagery.
 It evokes a retrospective montage of a date, or a tender scene of intimacy after finding refuge from the rain in a hip apartment full of flowers and posters of underground bands.

-I’ve been a big fan of Jess Locke for a while because I think a lot of her songs sound like they should be in movies (listen to
+I’ve been a big fan of Jess Locke for a while because I think a lot of her songs sound like they should be in movies (listen to ‘Words That Seem To Slip Away’).
+‘Universe’ is a progression from her noticeably more lo-fi offerings, but stays true with its sonic palette and great songwriting.

 This song would be great in a scene with a parade, particularly if there’s a Duracell bunny float in there (it’s big, inflatable and pink – peak indie).
-Elliott Smith made his movie soundtrack debut with his song
+Elliott Smith made his movie soundtrack debut with his song ‘Miss Misery’ in Good Will Hunting and he would have turned 49 this year.
+Happy birthday Elliott!

 If you haven’t noted already, lo-fi is key to any good indie movie soundtrack.
 All RAT!Hammock songs have really colourful subject matter, and that lends itself well to all the zany ideas that Greta Gerwig or Zach Braff could think up.
 I see this song near the end of the film, when the protagonist stops taking the antagonist’s shit and stands up for themselves.